jackbrighton/jackbrighton.github.io/_posts/2015-05-03-storytelling-workshop.md

 For content in digital space, we’ll continue to maintain standards of credibility and trust as well.
 But the beauty of digital space is that it’s virtually unlimited.
 We are free to experiment and find new forms, and chances are we’ll develop more diverse voices along with way.
 Hopefully we’ll develop new audiences as well.

+This is what I hope we can tell the people in our communities.
+Can we agree on these expectations?

 ## A diverse public media

 The communication technologies of the day have always been essential for communities working to understand and solve their problems, and to improve community life.
 Public broadcasting came along at a time when broadcast technologies were a mature but limited resource.
 Because broadcasting was limited, only certain people got to be broadcasters.